 No artificial coloring or dye here, these colors and flavor are all natural.
 A soft tender layer cake that tastes of wild blueberries, filled with a blueberry compote and wrapped in a sweet, blueberry buttercream.
 Fresh blueberries and freeze dried berries team up to turn this blueberry layer cake into a purple wonder.

 I went back and forth on this one.
-I had the cake recipe perfected and I thought, I bet they (they being the unknown people who come across my content and tell me they don’t like blue food lol) won’t like the color of the cake.
+I had the cake recipe perfected and I thought, I bet they (they being people who come across my content and tell me they don’t like blue food, lol) won’t like the color of the cake.
 Should I redo it?
 I could add food coloring and make it more purple… I could redo the recipe… find a way to omit the baking soda (which is the cause of the color of the cake, as it reacts with the blueberry puree).

 A long time ago I told you about a blueberry ice cream which spurred a fascination with blueberries fully incorporated into baked goods.
 This cake was born of that latent obsession.

-You are going to take a bite of this cake (after giving me a funny look about the color) and you’ll say, god damn this tastes like blueberries.
+You are going to take a bite of this cake (after giving me a funny look about the color) and you’ll say, god damn this tastes like blueberries!
 We get this wonderful flavor by adding a blueberry reduction and blueberry powder (both easily made at home).
 Together they make for a really, really special cake.

 This is a really basic buttercream, the only thing we do is add some ‘blueberry powder’ to it (basically freeze dried blueberries processed and sifted to remove seeds).
 I’ve found that as the powder sits in the buttercream base it gets more and more potent in color and taste.
 So we’ll only add a little and we’ll do it ahead of time.
 It’s going to be great!